iamNikitaBelous/Sphere_Normals_Transfer/README.md

 # Sphere_Normals_Transfer
-**This is simple script for Blender to transfer sphere normals to tree leaves!**
+**This is simple experimental script for Blender to transfer sphere normals to tree leaves!**

 **README! and Please, save all of files before running the script!**